Sienci-Labs/Resources/lmmk2/advanced/lmk2-grbl-firmware.md

 [tabby title="Current" open="yes"]

-To make sure your machine is properly set up with all the default settings, go back to the Config Tab and press **Defaults** and then click **Restore Defaults**.
+To make sure your machine is properly set up with all the default settings, go back to the Config Tab and press the **Defaults** button, then click **Restore Defaults**.

 If you previously exported your own custom settings, you can instead click the **Import** button to load your original settings back onto your machine.
 Navigate to the Carve Tab, and try jogging to ensure the machine is working properly.